aeroplani/Deep-learning-fundamentals/README.md

-# Implementing a RNN from scratch with text synthesis.
+# Implementing a RNN from scratch with text synthesis

 # How to run the script